 What Does a High School Teacher Do?

 A high school teacher teaches students from grades 9-12.
-They may work at public or private schools, and focus on a specific subject to teach students.
+They may work at public or private schools, and focus on a specific subject to teach.
 High school teachers are responsible for creating lesson plans, delivering subject materials, and administering assessments.
-Their duties also include establishing rapport and professional relationships with staff, parents, and students, attending meetings and conferences, and monitoring their students’ overall wellbeing.
+Their duties also include establishing rapport and professional relationships with staff, parents, and students, attending meetings and conferences, and monitoring their students’ overall well-being.

-An education degree is required to become a high school teacher along with a passion for teaching students.
-High school teachers have excellent time management and organizational skills, as well as resilience and a positive attitude.
-Maintaining a high degree of professionalism is crucial as a high school teacher, with great interpersonal, written, and verbal communication skills.
+An education degree is required to become a high school teacher along with certification, and a passion for teaching students.
+High school teachers should have excellent time management and organizational skills, as well as resilience and a positive attitude.
+Maintaining a high degree of professionalism is crucial along with great interpersonal skills.
+While being a teacher can at times be tough it can be extremely rewarding to help children grow into happy and productive adults.

 Are you a job seeker?